 Chadwick was previously vice president and general manager of Global Strike Systems, responsible for the company’s tactical fighter and weapons programs.
 Before that he was vice president of the F/A-18 program, following his assignment as that program’s deputy program manager.
 He also served as the Philadelphia-based program manager for the Bell Boeing MV-22 Osprey (designed for the U.S. Marine Corps), and as the program manager for V-22 Low Rate Initial Production operations for the MV-22 and CV-22, for delivery to U.S. Air Force Special Operations Command.
 Prior to this, Chadwick held a variety of progressively senior roles in engineering, program management and business development.

 Chadwick holds a Bachelor of Science degree in electrical engineering from Iowa State University and a Master of Business Administration degree from Maryville University.
-He is the recipient of the 2012 Professional Achievement Citation in Engineering (PACE) Award given by the College of Engineering, Iowa State University, and the 2011 Marine Corps Law Enforcement Foundation Most Distinguished American Award.
-Chadwick serves as the chairman of the National Board for New Leaders based in New York City, and also serves on the Maryville University Board of Trustees.
+He is an associate fellow of The American Institute of Aeronautics and Astronautics, recognized for his work in, and contributions to, engineering, he is chairman of the National Board for New Leaders, based in New York City, and a member of the Maryville University Board of Trustees.
+Chadwick received the 2012 Professional Achievement Citation in Engineering (PACE) Award from the College of Engineering, Iowa State University, and the 2011 Marine Corps Law Enforcement Foundation Most Distinguished American Award.